Cooliokid956/m3osv2midi/readme.md

 3. Execute the script and watch the debug waterfall
 4. Enjoy the music!

-This script was originally created to target Microsoft GS Wavetable Synth, due to the game soundbank's shared usage of the Roland SC-88.
+This script was originally created to target Microsoft GS Wavetable Synth, due to the game soundbank's shared usage of the Roland SC-55 (technically 88Pro.)

 Most instruments have already been replaced, but some don't have the best fit, and some chords are missing.